Will Kelly (Australian footballer): AFL career

 Kelly was drafted by Collingwood with the 29th draft pick in the 2018 AFL draft, under the father–son rule, with Collingwood matching Adelaide's bid.
 Like team-mates Josh Daicos and Callum Brown, Kelly decided not to wear his father's guernsey number, picking a new number.
 Kelly debuted for Collingwood in Round 6 of the 2020 AFL season, in the club's 32-point victory over Hawthorn. collecting five disposals and kicking a goal.
 Unfortunately he dislocated his elbow, and missed the rest of the season.
+In October 2023, he was delisted by the club, having played only five games in five seasons.

 Playing style

 Kelly is an athletic tall defender who can play one-on-one and negate his opponent.
 He has modelled his game on Collingwood team-mate, Jeremy Howe.

 Personal life

 Kelly is the son of former Collingwood premiership player Craig Kelly.
 His brother, Jake, played football in the Australian Football League after Collingwood passed on drafting him.

 Statistics

-Updated to the end of the 2022 season.
+Updated to the end of the 2023 season.